Canadian, Hindu and & Cultural Traditions at your Playa del Carmen, Mexico Wedding

 French and German traditions host a “marriage cup” where the Bride & Groom toast with a traditional cup from their homeland.

-Hispanic American traditions usually sees the Bride wear a mantilla, a chapel length white lace veil, traditional white wedding dress, , decorates the church with white roses and usually purchases 3 bouquets, (one for the altar for the Virgin Mary, toss bouquet and her own bouquet).
-Thirteen gold coins (arras) are given to the Bride from the Groom, as a sign of “giving her all his possessions, where he promises to use all he possess for her support.
+Hispanic American traditions usually sees the Bride wear a mantilla, (white lace veil) and a traditional white wedding dress.
+For church decor, white roses are common and the Bride usually purchases 3 bouquets, (one for the altar for the Virgin Mary, toss bouquet and her own bouquet).
+Thirteen gold coins (arras) are given to the Bride from the Groom, as a sign of “giving her all his possessions, where he promises to use all he possess for her support".
 The “lazo” , a very long rosary rope is draped around the Bride & Groom, as the couple kneels at the altar.
 For music, a mariachi band plays traditional pieces, “mole” is served during dinner and wedding cookies can be offered for dessert.

 Indian celebrations consist of multiple events with marigold garlands, a mandap (or four pillar canopy) and lavish colors usually consisting of red, gold, maroon, purple, orange and silver.
 The Hindu Bride usually wears a red and gold sari with a veil to cover her face and wears multiple jewelry pieces.
 Prior to the wedding day, mehndi (where hands are feet are beautifully decorated with henna) is performed to bring good luck to the Bride.
 After a joyous procession, usually where the Groom rides a white horse to the venue, (yes, we can do this in Mexico…..) and accompanied by drummers, the Bride and Groom exchange garlands in the varmala ceremony just before entering the mandap.
 When the Groom places the garland around the Bride’s neck, it symbolizes she has accepted him.
 Or, as another tradition, the Groom ties a mangalsutra (black and gold beaded necklace with a gold or diamond pendant) around his Bride’s neck.

-Wedding planners love to custom design your special event, so be sure to share your traditions or cultural wishes during the planning process.
+As Wedding Planners, we love to custom design your special event, so be sure to share your traditions or cultural wishes withus during the planning process.